dperique/termi-chat/README.md

 * save your work, quit, and restart termi-chat with the gpt3.5 model using the `--load <conversation.json>` option to load your existing conversation in.
-* use control-D to get to the command pallete and change the model to a less expensive model.
+* use control-D to get to the command palette and change the model to a less expensive model.

 ## Convert ChatGPT UI conversations to saved context